FAQ - Frequently Asked Questions & Answers FAQ - Frequently Asked Questions & Answers

 Parameter Value

-Vibration velocity measurement range (RMS) from ~0.02 to 80 mm/s
+Vibration velocity measurement range (RMS)0.02 to 80 mm/s

-Rotation speed measurement range approximately from 200-250 rpm to 90,000 rpm
+Rotation speed measurement range200-250 rpm to 90,000 rpm

-Amplitude measurement error ±5% of full scale
+Amplitude measurement error±5% of full scale

-Phase angle measurement error ±1°
+Phase angle measurement error±1°

-Sensor cable length 4 m (standard), 10 m (optional)
+Sensor cable length4 m (standard), 10 m (optional)

-Tachometer working distance 50-500 mm
+Tachometer working distance50-500 mm

-Complete kit weight ≈4 kg
+Complete kit weight≈4 kg

 These specifications provide high measurement accuracy and allow balancing rotors of various sizes and rotation speeds.
-The device handles both rigid rotors operating below the first critical speed and some relatively flexible rotors if balancing is performed at operating speeds.

 What is included in the standard Balanset-1A package?
-Do I need to buy anything separately?

-Component Complete Kit (Standard) OEM Version
+Component Complete Kit OEM Version

 Balanset-1A interface unit